kisek/fpga_arty_a7_dram/README.md

 }
 ```

 The following code is for simulation using a small data set.
-The final sum will be **131,071** for FPGA run.
+The final sum will be **131,071**.

 ```c
 #include <stdio.h>